Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Proof of the equivalence result

-We shall see now that assuming the Bakry-\'Emery $\BE K\infty $ condition, integration by parts formulae for the $\DeltaEu$ operator can be extended to probability densities with finite Fisher information, provided that the set of test functions $\varphi$ is restricted to the spaces $\cVu,\,\cVd$ defined in \eqref{eq:67}.
-Recall that $\cVu,\,\cVd$ are dense in $\cV$ w.r.t. the strong topology and that
+\textit{Integration by parts for probability densities.} We shall see now that assuming the Bakry--\'Emery $\BE K\infty$ condition, integration by parts formulae for the ${\DeltaE^{(1)}}$ operator can be extended to probability densities with finite Fisher information, provided that the set of test functions $\varphi$ is restricted to the spaces $\cVu, \cVd$ defined in \eqref{eq67}.
+Recall that $\cVu, \cVd$ are dense in $\cV$ w.r.t. the strong topology and that

-where $\varphi_\eps$ are defined as in \eqref{eq:GG4}, since $\Gq{\varphi_\eps-\varphi}$ is uniformly bounded and converges to $0$ in $L^1(X,\mm)$ {(by the strong convergence of $\varphi_\eps$ to $\varphi$ in $\cV$)}.
+where $\varphi_\eps$ are defined as in \eqref{eqGG4}, since $\Gamma(\varphi_\eps-\varphi)$ is uniformly bounded and converges to $0$ in $L^1(X,\mm)$ {(by the strong convergence of $\varphi_\eps$ to $\varphi$ in $\cV$)}.

-In the sequel we introduce an extension of the bilinear form $\Gbil{f}{g}$, denoted $\Gbiluno{f}{g}$, which is particularly appropriate to deal with probability densities $f$ with finite Fisher information and test functions $\varphi\in \cVu$.
+In the sequel, we introduce an extension of the bilinear form $\Gamma(f,g)$, denoted $\tilde\Gamma(f,g)$, which is particularly appropriate to deal with probability densities $f$ with finite Fisher information and test functions $\varphi\in\cVu$.

-\begin{definition}[Extension of $\Gbil f\varphi$] Let $f= g^2\in L^1_+(X,\mm)$ with $\mathsf{F}(f)=4\cE(g)<\infty$ and {$g\geq 0$}.
+\begin{definition}[{[Extension of $\Gamma(f,\varphi)$]}] Let $f= g^2\in L^1_+(X,\mm)$ with $\mathsf{F}(f)=4\cE(g)<\infty$ and {$g\geq0$}.
 For all $\varphi\in\cVu$ we define